VolkerSaggau/HANACloud_PD_USAGE/PDMODELS/Readme.md

 ### Known Issues
 - HDBTABLEDATA is intended for application logic not for customer data and are used typical in an HDBTABLE construct ( no need for migration efforts )

+- In the compare dialog of PowerDesigenr you have to deselect the migration objects from the comparism.
+Otherwise the difference is not properly build